Life Events: Working Overseas

 The Foreign Account Tax Compliance Act (FATCA) requires U.S. taxpayers to report certain foreign financial accounts and offshore assets by filing IRS Form 8938 if these assets exceed certain thresholds.
 FATCA aims to prevent tax evasion by U.S. persons holding investments in offshore accounts.

 Example: While working in Hong Kong, Mark had significant investments in foreign financial accounts.
-Since the value of these assets exceeded the FATCA thresholds, Mark was required to file IRS Form 8938.
-By doing so, he reported his offshore assets and complied with FATCA regulations, helping to prevent any issues with tax evasion laws.
+Since the value of these assets exceeded the Form 8938 reporting thresholds for his situation, Mark was required to file IRS Form 8938.
+By doing so, he reported his specified foreign financial assets and complied with FATCA-related reporting requirements.

 Planning for Social Security and Medicare